samysweb/counterSharp-experiments/README.md

 ## Log summarization
 Summarization is possible through the python script in `logParsing/parse.py`.
+The script requires a standard Python 3 installation.
 The script takes as input a list of benchmarks to process and returns (parts of) a LaTex table:
 - **To obtain (sorted) results for deterministic benchmarks:**
-`cat deterministic-sorted.csv| python parse.py ../results aggregate2`
+`cat logParsing/deterministic-sorted.csv| python logParsing/parse.py results aggregate2`
 - **To obtain (sorted) results for nondeterministic benchmarks:**
-`cat nondeterministic-sorted.csv| python parse.py ../results nondet`
+`cat logParsing/nondeterministic-sorted.csv| python logParsing/parse.py results nondet`